Nuclear power in the United States: Plant decommissioning

-The number of nuclear power reactors are shrinking as they near the end of their life.

-It is expected that by 2025 many of the reactors will have been shut down due to their age.

-Because the costs associated with the constructions of nuclear reactors are also continuously increasing, this is expected to be problematic for the provision of energy in the country.

-When reactors are shut down, stakeholders in the energy sector have often not replaced them with renewable energy resources but rather with coal or natural gas.
+The number of nuclear power reactors is shrinking as they near the end of their life.
+It is expected that by 2025, many of the reactors will have been shut down due to their age.
+Because the costs associated with the construction of nuclear reactors is also continuously increasing, this is expected to be problematic for the provision of energy in the U.S. When reactors are shut down, stakeholders in the energy sector have often not replaced them with renewable energy resources but rather with coal or natural gas.
 This is because unlike renewable energy sources such as wind and solar, coal and natural gas can be used to generate electricity on a 24-hour basis.

 Organizations

 Fuel vendors

 The following companies have active Nuclear fuel fabrication facilities in the United States.
-These are all light water fuel fabrication facilities because only LWRs are operating in the US.
+These are all light water fuel fabrication facilities because only Light Water Reactors are operating in the US.
 The US currently has no MOX fuel fabrication facilities, though Duke Energy has expressed intent of building one of a relatively small capacity.